Bsc in Nursing : What next after your Nursing Degree in Kenya

 The meeting was awesome.
 Dad was beaming with pride and joy.
 He was pleased in me.
 There was no electricity in my village.
 We didn’t even have paraffin to light our house that night.
 The joy in our hearts was sufficient.
 We shared a meal and evening prayer and slept.

 The morning after dad charged me.
-He told me to get out with my “spear” the nursing degree and go hunting.
+He told me to get out with my “spear” the nursing degree and go hunting for jobs.
 I have never looked back

 Career in Nursing: Kenyan Jobs in Nursing after Completing your Bachelor’s Degree in Nursing

 Young nurses should not to despair with the frequent nurses strikes in Kenya.
 Couple of years down the line and I am still proud to have taken old man`s advise.
-Degree nursing has thousands of career opportunities:
+Degree nursing has thousands of career opportunities.
+Given the shortage of nurses in Kenya, that sees even yet to graduate students offered nursing jobs, many make the mistake of not having the basics taken care of.
+Just like other jobs, ensure you have your resume and other credentials ready.

 - One can work with the central government in the two national hospitals ie MTRH or KNH.
 Degree nurses can also work with the national government as sectional heads or advisors to health management teams.
 A Bsc in Nursing prepares one for leadership in health.
 Your diligence and networking skills determine the ceiling for you.